Commensurability of lattices in right-angled buildings: Introduction

 We do not have a complete solution, but we can answer this question for certain cases.
 It follows from \cite{Meier96} that $\Delta$ is hyperbolic if and only if the defining graph $\cG$ contains no induced 4-cycle, and hyperbolic cubulated groups are virtually special by \cite{Agol13}, so Corollary \ref{cor:speciallattices} yields the following result.

 \begin{cor} If the defining graph $\cG$ contains no induced 4-cycle, then all uniform lattices in $\Aut(\Delta)$ are weakly commensurable. \end{cor}

 We can also use Corollary \ref{cor:speciallattices} to get a positive answer to Question \ref{que:allwc} in some relatively hyperbolic cases.
-Indeed, Caprace gives conditions for a right-angled Coxeter group to be hyperbolic relative to a collection of parabolic subgroups \cite{Caprace15}, and it follows from \cite{Oregonreyes20,SageevWise15} that all uniform lattices in the automorphism group of the corresponding Davis complex are virtually special if these parabolic subgroups are abelian or hyperbolic.
+Indeed, Caprace gives conditions for a Coxeter group to be hyperbolic relative to a collection of parabolic subgroups \cite{Caprace15}, and Genevois gives conditions for an arbitrary graph product of groups to be relatively hyperbolic \cite{Genevois17}.
+If the graph product $\G$ is hyperbolic relative to virtually abelian subgroups, then all uniform lattices in $\Aut(\Delta)$ will also be hyperbolic relative to virtually abelian subgroups by \cite[Theorem 1.6 and Remark 5.23]{DrutuSapir05}, so these lattices will be virtually special by \cite[Corollary 1.3]{Oregonreyes23}.
+Putting this together, we get the following corollary.

+\begin{cor} Let $W$ be a right-angled Coxeter group with defining graph $\cG$ and associated Davis complex $X$.
+Let $\mathfrak{J}$ denote the set of all induced 4-cycles in $\cG$.
+Suppose \begin{enumerate} \item for each $J\in \mathfrak{J}$, there is no vertex in $\cG-J$ adjacent to all the vertices in $J$, and \item for distinct $J_1,J_2\in\mathfrak{J}$, the intersection $J_1\cap J_2$ is either empty, a single vertex or a single edge. \end{enumerate} Then $W$ is hyperbolic relative to the parabolic subgroups induced by $\mathfrak{J}$ (which are virtually $\Z^2$ subgroups), and all uniform lattices in $\Aut(X)$ are weakly commensurable. \end{cor}

 Additionally, we get a positive answer to Question \ref{que:allwc} if $\G$ has finite index in $\Aut(\Delta)$ as then all uniform lattices in $\Aut(\Delta)$ are commensurable, this happens for example if $\G$ is a right-angled Coxeter group with star-rigid defining graph (Remark \ref{remk:Autdiscrete}).
 On the other hand, there are some cases where we get a negative answer to Question \ref{que:allwc} because there is a non-residually-finite uniform lattice in $\Aut(\Delta)$, for example if $\Delta$ is a product of trees or the cube complex associated to a right-angled Artin group whose defining graph contains an induced 4-cycle \cite[Theorem 1.8]{Huang18}.